What is a Chemical Peel?

 Phase Two Chemical Peels: Phase Two peels involve deeper, more intensive treatment(s) to address skin issues that need additional attention.
-Sunflower Dermatology and Medical Day Spa recommends, for patients with more complicated skin issues, that they undergo a series of 5 chemical peels at various strengths/percentages to achieve ideal results.
+Epiphany Dermatology recommends, for patients with more complicated skin issues, that they undergo a series of 5 chemical peels at various strengths/percentages to achieve ideal results.

 What are the Different Types of Chemical Peels?

 This blend of alpha hydroxy acids is extremely effective in repairing sun damage.
 It also helps improve skin texture, tone, and contributes to a more radiant, beautiful glow.
-Sunflower Dermatology and Medical Day Spa offers individual vitalizing peels.
+Epiphany Dermatology offers individual vitalizing peels.
 For best results, we advise a series of 3 treatments.

 *Patients who choose the series option save $90.

 This Advanced Corrective Peel is a modified Jessner peel that uses a blend of chemical grade acids that are very effective for helping the skin achieve a bright and radiant texture.
 In as little as one week our patients’ complexion will look clearer and more evenly toned.

 This peel consists of a microdermabrasion treatment, which removes superficial dead skin cells from the surface.
 It is followed by a chemical peel, which leads to considerable results and less skin peeling post treatment.